 Tutors help remind pupils to use their Pupil Diary to record important information, eg homework, reply slips to be returned, things required for PE/cooking etc.

-Tutors refer regularly to school’s Code of Conduct / Classroom Expectations sheet to help promote positive behaviour.
+Tutors refer regularly to school’s School Expectations and Positive Engagement Structure to promote positive behaviour.

 Progress in school: Tutors are required to understand the specific needs of all their pupils and monitor and record each pupil’s development so they can ensure the needs of the pupil are met.
-They make/take opportunities to discuss academic/behaviour performance and progress with individuals as often as possible and ensure each pupil knows their personal targets.
+They make/take opportunities to discuss academic/behaviour performance and progress with individuals on a regular basis and ensure each pupil knows their personal targets.

-Tutors complete an Annual Review Report and contribute to the Education, Health and Care Plan (or Annual Review) meetings with parents and other interested parties.
-The school also hold two Parents Evenings during the academic year where tutors are available to discuss with parents/carers the progress of their child.
+Tutors complete an Education, Health and Care Plan meetings with parents and other interested parties.
+The school also hold two Parental Conversation meetings during the academic year where tutors and LSWs are available to discuss with parents/carers the progress of their child.